gsoft-inc/azure-pipelines-lighthouse/README.md

 ## Installation

-Lighthouse for Azure Pipelines is not yet available on the Visual Studio Marketplace.
+Lighthouse for Azure Pipelines can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GSoft.lighthouse-vsts).

 ## Available audits